 If you are considering a kitchen remodeling project, you are likely wondering whether granite or quartz is best for your countertops.
 The addition of new countertops and cabinets during kitchen remodeling is important as you only get one chance to make this important home addition.
 Choose the wrong material for your countertops and you will be stuck with it for the ensuing decade or even longer.
-Let’s take a look at the positives and negatives of granite and quartz countertops to help you determine which material is best for your kitchen remodeling project.
+Let’s take a look at the positives and negatives of granite and quartz countertops to help you determine which material is best for your kitchen remodeling project in Fairfax, VA.

 The Benefits of Granite